Easy crochet table runner pattern (free)

 What is a crochet table runner?

-Crochet table runner is a rectangular piece, sometimes with added shapes that tapers along the sides with or without fringes that is usually placed length wise on the middle/center part of the table.
-Usually, crochet table runner are for decorative uses but crochet table runner sometimes helps to keep the table clean.
+A crochet table runner is a rectangular piece, sometimes with added shapes that taper along the sides with or without fringes that is usually placed lengthwise on the middle/center part of the dinner table.
+Fabulous crochet table runners are beautiful pieces mainly used for decorative purposes but sometimes help to keep the table clean.
+This minimizes staining the table and keeping the place neat and tidy.

 How to crochet a table runner